EmNudge/site/src/pages/notes/terminal-links.md

 ![VS Code before hovering](https://assets.emnudge.com/vscode_link_prehover.png)

 By far the best experience.
-It displays this dotted underline for CLIckable links.
+It displays this dotted underline for clickable links.
 It works with Cargo.
 When you hover over, the underline becomes solid and it shows the destination.

 ![VS Code right after hovering](https://assets.emnudge.com/vscode_link_posthover.png)